luca-arts/addattachment/docs/hardware/Overview.md

-# Overview of hardware components
+# Overview of Hardware Components

 We'll be using following hardware components: